pietrobelloni/pietrobelloni.github.io/_pages/about.md

 |

-I hold a Ph.D. in Statistics from the University of Padova, supervised by Prof. [Giovanna Boccuzzo](https://homes.stat.unipd.it/giovannaboccuzzo/en/home-2/) and [Nicholas P. Tatonetti](https://tatonetti.com/).
+I hold a PhD in Statistics from the University of Padova, supervised by Prof. [Giovanna Boccuzzo](https://homes.stat.unipd.it/giovannaboccuzzo/en/home-2/) and [Nicholas P. Tatonetti](https://tatonetti.com/).
 I spent part of my PhD at DBMI, Columbia University, as a visitor at [Tatonetti's lab](https://www.tatonettilab.org/).

 Research teams: